 There are no routine laboratory tests.
 Skin biopsy may reveal:

 A mild lepra 1 reaction requires supportive care.
+This involves:

 The natural course of an untreated type 1 lepra reaction is for it to persist for several months.